Table of contents

-Sometimes foreign nationals believe that they have found a local person that they can 100% trust and thought it’s better or easier to buy land under that person’s name.
+Sometimes foreign nationals believe that they have found a local person that they can 100% trust and that it’s better or easier to buy land under that person’s name.

-While you might have all the trust and the local person can have the best intentions, it’s still an investment on shaky ground as it is based on blind trust.
+While you might have all the trust and the local person can have the best intentions, it’s still an investment on shaky ground as you will have no legal rights to control the property.

 Human relations can take wrong turns, or something might happen with your trustee.
-Divorce, marriage, death – all these scenarios can involve third parties who may not have the same intentions with your property.
+Divorce, marriage, death – all these scenarios involve external parties who may not have the same intentions with your property as your potential trustee.

-Therefore, unless you are ready to accept that in the worst case scenario you will lose your entire investment, don’t go for that option.
+So, unless you are ready to accept that in the worst-case scenario you will lose your entire investment, don’t go for the trustee option.
 In fact, trusting an unreliable individual nominee is one of the top mistakes foreign investors make in Indonesia.